markshames27/vibe-mockup/README.md

 - Use **mockup-generation.md** to create mockups for a defined flow

 ## Example Projects
 After using this workflow, you'll have:
 1. A validated business model (Lean Canvas)
-2. A clear user journey (User Flow with ASCII diagram)
+2. A clear user journey (User Flow with Mermaid diagram)
-3. Detailed screen specifications (Mockups)

-These deliverables are ready to:
+3. Detailed screen specifications (Mockups)These deliverables are ready to:
 - Share with stakeholders for feedback
 - Hand off to a development team
 - Use for building a prototype or MVP